The Golden Buddha

 These assumed selfishly held universal premises loom largely in the variety of things.
 The rhetor has at their disposal the keys to constructing syllogisms as a lynchpin for larger arguments.
 The rhetor may do this being blind to the result of the universal premise but often, at least in the case of the demagogue, works manipulatively or malevolently changing thought and therefore behavior.

 These universal truths the rhetor expounds may be transferable to the LBT subject.
 Whether the rhetor is a politician, a minister, or a union organizer, this trust can be used to modify behavior in the individual.
-Moreso it may be true that many of the truths that are inculcated by the individual are from learned behavior.
+More-so it may be true that many of the truths that are inculcated by the individual auditor are from learned behavior.
 An individual may assume the role as teacher, or brandishing a school of thought, or even proclaiming societal norms.

 In this relationship between the rhetor and the auditor, with the inverted mirror, the demagogue bestows “wisdom” on the docile and subservient subject, viewed as ascribing to the rhetor a character of magnanimity, or on the other hand this “ignorance” of the afflicted [LBT] subject of learned uselessness.
 This enables the rhetor to impact their subject’s behavior and contrariwise the [LBT] subject to perpetuate and even worsen their affliction.